trilokinsights/trilokinsights.github.io/_pages/about.md

 ### Key Problem Solved/Milestones

-* Team expansion and improve the productivity by 100% including 1/3rd cost reduction in terms of resourcing.
+*  ### Team expansion and improve the productivity by 100% including 1/3rd cost reduction in terms of resourcing.
-* Application performance improvement by more than 5X.
+*  ### Application performance improvement by more than 5X.
-* Automation of Manual Process.
+*  ### Automation of Manual Process.
-* There are 4000 machines for which department need to perform operations on multiple applications like Excel, WebApp, SAP, Window application etc. Average 10-15 machine can be done manually in a day, which is time consuming process.
+    * There are more than 4K+ machines for which department need to perform operations on multiple applications like Excel, WebApp, SAP, Window application etc. Average 10-15 machine can be done manually in a day, which is time consuming process.
 To solve this automation of excel and browser done using python and Automation of SAP done using scripting.

 **Senior Software Engineer-R&D**
-**wind Moeller & Hoelscher India | 12/2019 – 01/2023 | Delhi, India**
+**windMoller & Holscher India | 12/2019 – 01/2023 | Delhi, India**

 ### Roles & Responsibilities